trust-ethos/ethos-whitepaper/ethos.markets/litepaper.md

 * Markets respond quickly to changing sentiment.
 It does not require those with the largest holdings to shift positions before the market adapts.
 * Nobody is required to add liquidity.
 There's no liquidity crunch as people exit the market.
 Despite offering a built in "short-like" position, these contracts cannot be short squeezed.

 For future upgrades, the Reputation Market contract implements a graduate function that allows adoption of future algorithms and implementations, with agreement from the market owner.
+It is currently not possible to graduate these markets today.

 Note that because Reputation Markets are not prediction markets and do not resolve, they are not "binary options" but lack a formal economic definition; then nearest would be a "binary perpetual."&#x20;